 1. How to Answer: “Tell Me About Yourself”

-Often asked at the very start of an interview, this is your opportunity to deliver an elevator pitch that gives the interviewer a quick idea of who your are.
+Often asked at the very start of an interview, this is your opportunity to deliver an elevator pitch that gives the interviewer a quick idea of who you are.
 Used wisely, this elevator pitch could make the interviewer very interested in your next answer.
-Used incorrectly, the interviewer could stop paying attention before you even have a chance to answer a second question.
+If used incorrectly, the interviewer could stop paying attention before you even have a chance to answer a second question.

 Good Example: You don’t have to brag, “I’m the best salesperson in the world.”
 Instead, you can state, “I led my division in sales for the last three years and had the opportunity to bring in more than AED 2 million worth of new business during that time.”